See a Doctor

 1. Prevalence: Despite being depicted as exceedingly rare on TV, EDS comprises a group of disorders that are more common than often realized.

-2. Inheritance Patterns: Not all EDS types have known genetic markers, and there is a growing body of evidence that suggests other factors can trigger the onset and/or progression of the disease.
-Most recently, this was demonstrated with Covid-19, but it has been long observed for other illnesses like Mono and Lyme.
+2. Inheritance Patterns: Not all EDS types have known genetic markers, and there is a growing body of evidence that suggests other factors can trigger the onset and progression of EDS, including an infection with Covid-19.

 3. Severity: Contrary to its portrayal as a minor or extremely severe ailment, EDS encompasses a wide spectrum of presentations that impact many different body systems, causing chronic pain, joint issues, and more.